Sinjhin/sinjhin/README.md

 ## What am I currently up to? 🦎

 - [Ardea.io](https://ardea.io): My personal website, a gateway to my professional and creative endeavors (Last updated... probably too long ago).
-- 🌐 [GitHub](https://github.com/Sinjhin/projects): If I am currently working on something public it, or a link to it will probably be here.
+- 🌐 [GitHub](https://github.com/Sinjhin/projects): If I am currently working on something public it, or a link to it, will probably be here.
 - 🤖 **AI Enthusiast**: Currently focused on GenAI, Platform Tooling, AR, and exploring the frontiers of AI research.

 ## Connect with Me 🌟